fluree/docs.flur.ee/src/content/docs/smart-functions/intro.md

 ## Smart Functions

-Smart functions are the engine for setting permissions in FlureeDB.
+Smart functions are the engine for setting permissions in Fluree.
 This section details the role of smart functions and lists all of the built-in smart functions.
 We also have a <a href="https://github.com/fluree/smart-function-library" target="_blank">Github repo</a> with basic smart functions you can add to your applications.

 ### Role of Smart Functions